-Self-Guided: £645 per person based on two people sharing with a single supplement of £135.
+Self-Guided: £720 per person based on two people sharing a room

 Journeys from/to home, entry fees, taxi transfers in Bucharest (arranged on request), anything not specifically mentioned in programme.

-Day 2: Short walk to train station (3 min.).
-Pleasant train journey to Suceava.
+Day 2: Pleasant train journey to Suceava.
 Transfer to Putna Monastery.
 Two nights in a friendly guesthouse close to the monastery.

 Day 3: Putna monastery, a foundation of Stefan the Great, is the most important spiritual center of Romanian Orthodoxy and played a significant role in the Romanian history.
 Doing a circular walk, you will visit Sihastru monastery and have a magnificent view over Putna from one of the hills.
 4 hours walking approx. Overnight Putna.